bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Like before, we found the trail at the back of Bluerock Campground and followed it to the base of an open slope.
 At the top of the slope, we hit the ridge trail.
 The path wasn't always distinct, but flagging helped keep us on track.
 The trail follows the southeast ridge until it runs into the slope below the east ridge.
 The trail clings to the slope before climbing up the ridge and disappearing at the top of a gully east of the Knob.
 The final, brief ascent to the summit crosses a landscape strangely devoid of vegetation.

 Upon reaching the summit of Bluerock Knob, we surveyed the snow-covered peaks around us before turning our attention to another high point.
 We crossed the open ridge that bridges the two points and scrambled up cliffs to the top.
-The second point is a few metres higher and half treed, but it commands a nice view of Bluerock Knob as well as Mount Burns.
+The second point is a few metres higher and half bare, but it commands a nice view of Bluerock Knob as well as Mount Burns.
 After relaxing, we came down the treed backside.
 Unlike our climb up the cliffs, this was only a hike.

 Instead of returning to the trail, we passed the gully and continued along the east ridge.
 With generous space between trees and scant underbrush, this turned out to be surprisingly pleasant.
 But since the east ridge diverges from the trail, we couldn't stay on it; we dropped down the slope to return to the path and followed it back.
 Whether or not the extensions are added, Bluerock Knob is a fine, short hike, and we weren't surprised to see others on the trail.